On the high rank $\pi/3$ and $2\pi/3$-congruent number elliptic curves: Preliminary results

+In this section we recall some results about $\ta$-congruent number elliptic curves, in particular, a criterion for a square-free positive integer to be a $\ta$-congruent number.
+This, jointly with the subfamilies mentioned before, are the starting point for our search of good candidates for high rank curves.

+We use the Mestre-Nagao sum, the Mestre's conditional upper bound for the rank of elliptic curves over $\Q$ and the root number as sieving tools in order to reduce the size of the lists and selecting only the best candidates for high rank.
+We briefly describe these items below.

-It is known \cite{kob1} that $n$ is a congruent number if and only if $r_{\ta}^g(n)>0$ for the congruent number elliptic curve $E_{n, \pi/2}$.
-A similar result holds for $\ta$-congruent numbers. \begin {theorem} {\rm (Fujiwara \cite{fujw1})} Let $n$ be any square free positive integer and consider the elliptic curve $E_{n,\ta}$ as above.
-Then we have: \begin{description} \item{(i)} $n$ is a $\ta$-congruent number if and only if there exists a non-$2$-torsion point in $\ent(\Q)$; \item{(ii)} If $n\neq 1,2,3,6$, then $n$ is a $\ta$-congruent number if and only if $r_{\ta}^g(n) >0$. \end{description} \end {theorem} Kan \cite{kan1} proved the following result which gives a family of $\theta$-congruent numbers.
-This result is an efficient tool in our work. \begin{lemma} A square free positive integer $n$ is a $\ta$-congruent number if and only if $n$ is the square free part of
+It is known that for the usual congruent numbers there exist a close relation with elliptic curves, and in fact the following classical result holds: $n$ is a congruent number if and only if $r_{\pi/2}(n) >0$, see e.g. \cite[Section I.9, Proposition 18]{kob1}.
+A similar theorem was proved by Fujiwara, see \cite{fujw1}, for $\ta$-congruent numbers. \begin {theorem} Let $n$ be arbitrary square-free positive integer and consider the elliptic curve $E_{n,\ta}$ as above.
+Then \begin{description} \item[i)] $n$ is a $\ta$-congruent number if and only if there exists a non-$2$-torsion point in $\ent(\Q)$; \item[ii)] for $n\neq 1,2,3,6$, $n$ is a $\ta$-congruent number if and only if $r_{\ta}(n) >0$. \end{description} \end {theorem}

+Kan \cite{kan1} proved the following result which gives a family of $\theta$-congruent numbers for every $0< \ta< \pi$. \begin{lemma} A square-free positive integer $n$ is a $\ta$-congruent number if and only if $n$ is the square-free part of

 for some positive integers $p$, $q$ with ${\rm gcd}(p,q)=1$. \end{lemma}